Workplace Drug Testing In New York

 While this is good news for some New York City employees, others are still cautious about their rights, knowing that employers are likely to rely on the safety-sensitive exception to whatever degree they can.
-If your employer does not update their drug protocols as a result of these clarifications, you need to speak with your employer to have the situation remedied.
+If your employer does not update their drug protocols as a result of these clarifications, you need to speak with your employer.

 The bottom line is this: If your position, or the position you are applying for, does not meet any of the above qualifications or excluded positions, you should not be subjected to the safety-sensitive exception.